cj-higgins/chatgpt-friendliness-benchmark/README.md

-# chatgpt-friendliness-benchmark

 # GPT-4o Friendliness Benchmark

-This repo contains a small-scale benchmark testing how ChatGPT (GPT-4o-mini) responds to escalating prompts—from small talk to emotional vulnerability to outright "Do you love me?" requests.
+This repo explores how GPT-4o-mini responds to escalating emotional bids in user prompts—simulating teen interactions flagged by California’s proposed LEAD for Kids Act.
+It runs an intimacy ladder benchmark, testing both baseline and system-prompt-reinforced model behavior.
+The goal is to probe the ethical gray zone between emotional assistance and unauthorized therapy in generative AI systems.

 It compares behavior across: